gardener/gardener/docs/proposals/26-workload-identity.md

 ### SPIFFE/SPIRE

-It should be possible to run SPIRE server in the gardener landscape, presumably in the runtime cluster, and SPIRE agents on each seed clusters.
+It should be possible to run SPIRE server in the Gardener landscape, presumably in the runtime cluster, and SPIRE agents on each seed clusters.

-However, this would come with decent overhead
+However, this would come with decent overhead:

 - Bootstrapping the system and managing the credentials for different agents will need to be automated.
 - The solution could easily lock-in to the SPIFFE/SPIRE as identity issuer and make it hard to change the implementation, if needed.
-- It is a 3rd party solution not so similar to kubernetes that needs to be learned, operated and maintained.
+- It is a 3rd party solution not so similar to Kubernetes that needs to be learned, operated and maintained.
 - Limited flexibility to inject Gardener own data in the tokens.
 Eventually could be achieved with custom plugins.